-Hi there, I’m Rowan Beard and I’ve been a guide in North Korea for Young Pioneer Tours since 2013.
-In no particular order, here are five of the most common questions I’m asked by foreign tourists about or during my job.
+I’ve been a guide in North Korea for Young Pioneer Tours for a few years now and in particular order, here are five of the most common questions I’m asked by foreign tourists about or during my job.

 Can North Koreans travel outside North Korea?

 The moment the group and I arrive at Dandong Railway Station on the border to North Korea or at Beijing Airport to board an Air Koryo flight to Pyongyang, you tend to see a lot of North Koreans.
 This instantly springs the question to everyone’s mind.
 Can they travel outside?
 Yes, some can.
 However, they need to be sponsored and have the permits to travel before they are allowed to leave their own country.
 Why sponsored?
 Because the majority of Koreans do not have the money to cover travel expenses and need to be sponsored by either a school, college, sports institution, or business.

 It’s very common to see students, amateur athletes, engineers and traders on the train between Beijing, Dandong and Pyongyang.
 Every day you’ll see at least a hundred of them.
 How do you know?
 Their fashion stands out from the Chinese.
 Look closer and you may even see a pin of the leader over their heart.
 The train is a great way to travel in and out of North Korea because this gives you a chance to talk to the locals (most can speak foreign languages such as English, Chinese, German or French) and to have more of an insight to their country.